Call 855-808-4530 or email GroupSales@alm.com to receive your discount on a new subscription.

 Ever since Roberts v Tishman Speyer Props., 13 NY3d 270 (2009), it has been an article of faith that a building’s receipt of J-51 benefits means that all of the apartments therein automatically become rent-stabilized.
 If those apartments were already rent-stabilized, they become, under the logic of Roberts, stabilized a second time.
 The second layer of rent stabilization has the effect of barring luxury deregulation, at least until J–51 benefits expire.
 See, Schiffren v Lawlor, 101 AD3d 456 (1st Dept 2012).

-Statute of Limitations Bars Foreclosure Action
+Allegations of Fraud Insufficient to Extend Statute of Limitations on Foreclosure Action

 Bona Fide Purchaser Prevails Over Mortgagee of Erroneously Discharged Mortgage

 Tenant Not Entitled to Recover Consequential Damages for Second Hand Smoke

 Tenant Failed to Establish Constructive or Actual Eviction

 Failure to Send Statutory Notice Subjects Apartment to Rent Stabilization

 Overcharge Claim Dismissed Because DHCR Had Primary Jurisdiction